MetaRocq/metarocq.github.io/README.md

 PCUIC, the Polymorphic Cumulative Calculus of Inductive Constructions is a cleaned up version of the term language of Coq and its associated type system, equivalent to the one of Coq.
-This version of the calculus has (partial) proofs of standard metatheoretical results:
+This version of the calculus has proofs of standard metatheoretical results:

 - Weakening for global declarations, weakening and substitution for local contexts.

 - Confluence of reduction using a notion of parallel reduction

+- Context conversion and validity of typing.

-- Validity, Subject Reduction and Principality.
+- Subject Reduction (case/cofix reduction excluded)

+- Principality: every typeable term has a smallest type.

+- Elimination restrictions: the elimination restrictions ensure that singleton elimination (from Prop to Type) is only allowed on singleton inductives in Prop.

 [Safe Checker](https://github.com/MetaCoq/metacoq/tree/master/safechecker/theories)
 -----

 Implementation of a fuel-free and verified reduction machine, conversion checker and type checker for PCUIC.
-This relies on a postulate of strong normalisation of the reduction relation of PCUIC on well-typed terms.
+This relies on a postulate of strong normalization of the reduction relation of PCUIC on well-typed terms.
 The extracted safe checker is available in Coq through a new vernacular command:

     MetaCoq SafeCheck <term>

 After importing `MetaCoq.SafeChecker.Loader`.

-To roughly compare the time used to check a definition with Coq's vanila type-checker, one can use:
+To roughly compare the time used to check a definition with Coq's vanilla type-checker, one can use:

     MetaCoq CoqCheck <term>